boyter/boyter.org/content/posts/start-with-elastic-search-2019.md

 As with most things you need to know what the user is trying to achieve before you can work on either.

 The first thing to do is determine what version of elastic you are working with.
-Either ask your friendly DevOps person or alternatively load the elastic HTTP endpoint (running locally it would be http://localhost:9200/ )in your browser of choice,
+Either ask your operations person who set elastic up or alternatively load the elastic HTTP endpoint (locally it would be http://localhost:9200/) in your browser of choice,

 {{<highlight json>}}
 {